ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/features.md

 type: page
 weight: 40
 ---
-A Feature is a requirement on an entity.
+A Feature is a requirement on a context.
 Features are specified very similarly to the [Gherkin language](https://cucumber.io/docs/gherkin/reference/).
 The same keywords are used and the style is more like RIDDL syntax.
-If you're already familiar with Gherkin then an example should suffice:
+If you're already familiar with Gherkin then an example should
+suffice:
 ```riddl
 Feature "Guess the word" is {